-Most listings are in the $20's per square foot per year.
-The Garden Grove submarket is experiencing a a rise in rates.
-In the last 3 months, the median rate went up $29 per sqft per year.
+On average, listings lease in the $30's per square foot per year.
+The Garden Grove region is seeing a a rise in rates.
+In the last 3 months, the median rate went up $3 per sqft per year.
+That's a 11% increase in rent.

 Compared to the rest of the Metropolitan Los Angeles market, the Garden Grove submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 17 listings have been posted online, which means new availabilities are probably going fast.
+In the last 90 days, 17 listings have been made available, which means office spaces are probably going fast.
 You'll want to be prepared to make an offer immediately.
-About 82% of the listings in the Garden Grove are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 71% of the office spaces in the Garden Grove are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,300 sqft.
+The standard measurement for office space in this area is around 1,340 sqft.
 Most buildings in this region are close to 2 floors.
-Most buildings in this region were built in 1981 and are Class B.
+Most buildings in this area were built in 1979 and are Class B.